 - Close the Help Window while performing the view/editor tab movement operations, and then re-open the Help Window when the movements are completed.
 (Minimizing the Help Window is not enough.
 The Help Window must be closed.) - Shrink and move both the ACE window and the Help Window to a size/location where they do not intersect, then change the view/editor tab locations within the Workbench, then restore the desired Workbench and Help window sizes/locations. - Work with the local Linux system administrator to change the GTK theme being used, or try to update to a newer /patched version of the chosen GTK theme.
 Some versions of the Clearlooks and Glider themes seem most likely to exhibit the problem.
-We have not yet heard any reports of the bug being observed when the system default GTK themes (System on CentOS6 and Adwaita on CentOS7) were in use.

-See the previous section titled Themes (see page 618) for more information on choosing an alternative theme in Linux.
+See the previous section titled Themes (see page 628) for more information on choosing an alternative theme in Linux.